QHose/QRSMeteor/pages/saas apis detailed steps.md

 # Step 1 - Create a  Target Tenant

-- Generate client_id and client_secret Oauth credentials *
+- Generate client_id and client_secret Oauth credentials (OAuth clients and their associated credentials do not expire.
+Once created, you can regenerate the secret for the OAuth client, or delete the client altogether.)
 - Request an access token for Source Tenant
 - Retrieve the subscription license
 - Request an access token for registering the new tenant